hubertinio/SyliusExamplePlugin/README.md

 ## What was updated?

-* docker has the same versions as github actions
+* docker has the same versions as github actions (php 8.1, mysql 8.0, node 18.x)
 * paths are correct and works without hasitate
 * services.php for services.yaml
 * installation updated and closed in Makefile commands